-During 2006, the Board of Directors met eight times.
-Each incumbent member of the Board of Directors attended at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings of all standing committees of the Board of Directors on which such director served.
+During 2007, the Board of Directors met eight times.
+Each member of the Board of Directors attended at least 75% of the total number of meetings of (i) the Board of Directors and (ii) all standing committees of the Board of Directors on which such director served.
 We do not have a formal policy regarding director attendance at an annual meeting of stockholders.
-Three directors were in attendance at the 2006 Annual Meeting of Stockholders.
+Two directors were in attendance at the 2007 Annual Meeting of Stockholders.